Sneharani143/Mini_Project8_MapReduce_Spark/README.md

-# Mini_Project8_MapReduce_Spark
+## Mini_Project8_MapReduce_Spark

-## Project is on using PySpark and ccomplete its usage and understanding using exercise on Key Value Pair, Word Count Problem and finally understanding running machine learning program on Spark.
+#### Project is on using PySpark and ccomplete its usage and understanding using exercise on Key Value Pair, Word Count Problem and finally understanding running machine learning program on Spark.

-This Consists of single work ipynb file:
+Complete work is in ipynb file: ini_Project8_MapReduce_Spark.ipynb